mohamuhsin/sleep-debt-calculator/README.md

 Calculate the sleep debt, if any.

 To get the total sleep hours that you actually slept, create a new function named getActualSleepHours that takes no parameters.

+#5 Inside the getActualSleepHours() function, call the getSleepHours() function for each day of the week.
+Add the results together and return the sum using an implicit return.